jwcho1221/Flight-Delay-Prediction/LabGuide200.md

 ### STEP 3: Download the Data File to Your Local Computer

 For this lab you will need a data file.
 Click [here](./files/datasets/Int_Flights_Aircraft_Weather.zip) to download a zipfile of the data file and unzip it to a directory on your local computer.
-This data file is the resulting integrated table including flight, weather, and aircraft data at each time and each airport.
-If you want to follow steps to make this data file integrating flight.csv, weather.csv and aircraft.csv files, //// go to optional lab 600 .
+This data file is the resulting integrated table including flight, weather, and aircraft data at each time and each airport. **If you want to follow steps to make this data file integrating flight.csv, weather.csv and aircraft.csv files, //// go to optional lab 600 . **

 ### **STEP 4: Load the data file to the ADW Instance using SQL Developer Data Import Wizard**

-// sql developer data import wizard
 - Click **Tables** in your user schema object tree.
 Clicking the right mouse button opens the context-sensitive menu in SQL Developer; select **Import Data**.

 ![](./images/200/Picture200-import.jpg)